lucindanora/deep-learning-challenge/Analysis_Report.md

    What variable(s) are the target(s) for your model?

   - The target variable is "IS_SUCCESSFUL" which will indicate if the funding was successful or not.

    What variable(s) are the features for your model?

    - The feature variables are ""APPLICATION_TYPE", "AFFILIATION CLASSIFICATION", "USE_CASE", "ORGANIZATION", "STATUS", "INCOME_AMT", "SPECIAL_CONSIDERATIONS", and "ASK_AMT"

   What variable(s) should be removed from the input data because they are neither targets nor features?

-    - The variables "EIN" and "NAME" have been removed as they are not targets of features and these categorical variables will not help the model.
+    -The variables "EIN" and "NAME" have been removed as they are not targets of features and these categorical variables will not help the model.

 ## **Compiling, Training, and Evaluating the Model**